mariaroot/recommender-system/README.md

 ## Recommender System

 I built a recommender system using python.
 This was based on a dataset of over 200,000 purchase and play records from Steam.
+This is for BDTT task 2.